co-operating-systems/PhD/UseCases/UseCases.md

        ] .
 ```

-(the max restriction is not really needed, but we leave it there to illustrate the syntax)
+(the max restriction is not needed, but we leave it there to illustrate the syntax)

 Then we can create a rule